sanfx/sanfx/README.md

 ### Hi there 👋

-🌱I am currently working as a Software Developer at Double Negative in London.
+🌱I am currently working as a Senior Pipeline Engineer with Skydance Animation, Madrid from UK.

-🌱 I keep good knowledge of Python, Docker, Ansible, Linux Shell Scripting, and [a starter in GoLang](https://sanfx.wordpress.com/2023/12/03/some-golang-gotchas/).
+🌱 I keep good knowledge of Python, Docker, Ansible, Linux Shell Scripting.

 ## Connect with me